 The LB6 pickup was the first LR BAGGS pickup.
 It has a warm, natural sound and is popular among professional musicians.
 It is made with six individual vibration sensors cast into its base and epoxy-bonded to the micarta saddle.
 It also has a built-in feedback-canceling design to avoid feedback while maintaining natural warmth even at high volumes.
 It’s compatible with most guitar amps and can be used without a preamp.

 The Anthem guitar mic uses proprietary noise-canceling microphone technology.
 The Anthem Tru-Mic eliminates internal mimicking qualities to capture the true natural sound of the guitar.
 The mic is mounted within a few millimeters of the guitar top.
 It features high gain before feedback and is easy to mount to the bridge plate.
 The mic’s capsule hovers 3mm above the surface.
 This takes advantage of the boundary effect to capture the guitar’s sound without compensation.

 The Anthem SL is an affordable alternative to the Anthem.
 It has a fixed setting between the Tru-Mic and Element pickups and comes with volume and mic-level trim controls on the side of the guitar.
 It costs $247 and is compatible with many Furch guitars.
 It can be bought separately or together with a Furch guitar.
 It has the same sound reproduction capabilities as the Anthem, but with a convenient side control panel for accessing the battery.

 What sets a Gibson J-45 apart?

-Its warm, earthy tone is distinguished by an earthy velvet quality.
-It boasts deep bass yet is well balanced with good volume and projection – ideal for folk rock, blues, and country music genres alike.
+An earthy velvet quality distinguishes its warm, earthy tone.
+It boasts deep bass yet is well balanced with good volume and projection – ideal for folk rock, blues, and country music.

 What Does J Stand For in Gibson J-45?